Braidwood

 This Café is in what was formerly The Albion Hotel, another building on the NSW Heritage Register.
 The complex has a colourful and challenging past; it was known for its grand parties, it was once a general store and, like the Royal Mail Hotel, it also starred in the Ned Kelly film.

-Today, you can enjoy local, seasonal and delectable food on the beautifully restored veranda.
+Today, you can enjoy local, seasonal and delectable food on the beautifully restored verandah.
 Expect delights like brioche French toast (from Three Mills Bakery) with poached pear, cinnamon sugar, maple syrup and honey roasted hazelnuts and smoked Snowy Mountains rainbow trout with organic black rice salad.

-Dive into history at Braidwood Museum
+Dive into history through the Braidwood Heritage Walk

 Discover more of Braidwood’s history on the Braidwood Heritage Walk